Features

 Three-way colour grading

-The DaVinci workflow on iPhone.
+The colourist's workflow on iPhone.

-Real Lift / Gamma / Gain colour wheels for Shadows, Midtones, and Highlights — the same primary correction tool every Hollywood colourist uses.
+Real Lift / Gamma / Gain colour wheels for Shadows, Midtones, and Highlights — the same primary correction tool every professional colourist uses.
 Each wheel has its own luma slider.
 Single CIColorKernel under the hood — one GPU pass, no extra render hops, real-time preview.

 • Three wheels with draggable pucks (hue × saturation)